-Taylor and I stayed, while Dorothy wisely got moving at 7 am.
+News Feed and I stayed, while Dorothy wisely got moving at 7 am.
 When 9 am rolled around and the guy still hadn’t appeared, we decided to call it a loss.
-I talked to a day hiker, explaining while we were waiting, and got some pitty points.
+I talked to a day hiker, explaining why we were waiting, and got some pity points.
 He kindly gave me a protein bar, which I ate on the spot.
 The cold has really made me ravenous and I am burning through my food faster than I thought.
 We could have tried to hitch down to a resort called Kennedy Meadows North, but it is not an easy hitch.

 We resigned to hiking and began a big climb up a ridge.
 It had warmed up considerably but the wind at the top was strong and very chilling.
 We were glad that we had stopped early at the pass the night before, as the ridge went on for about 10 miles and was completely exposed.
 That would have been a cold night, camping up there!

 Like on the Colorado Trail, it’s getting really critical to plan out the days to ensure that I don’t end up in a high, exposed spot for the night.
 But at least I don’t have to worry about thunderstorms.
 Snowstorms…maybe soon.
 Let’s hope the weather window holds a bit longer.